MauroMardones/Course_R_Statictics/README.md

 This course has 3 section

 - **useR**.
 Intro to R and basic features,
-- Exploratory Data Analysis, Data handling, Danta manipulation
+- Exploratory Data Analysis, Data handling, Data manipulation
 - Descriptive Statistics.
 Parametric and No Parametric, Linear Regression, among others